Type Ia supernova Hubble diagram with near-infrared and optical observations

-Comparing Eq.~\ref{eq:tran1} and Eq.~\ref{eq:corr} we see that the term $ct_B(B-V)-k''_B\,X(B-V)$ is just an approximation of the $S$-correction:
+Comparing Eq.~\ref{eq:tran1} and Eq.~\ref{eq:corr} we see that the term $ct_B(B-V)-k''_B\,X(B-V)$ is simply an approximation of the $S$-correction:

-By the way the zero points in Eq.~\ref{eq:scorra} are derived, $S\simeq0.0$ for A0\,V stars with all color indexes zero, e.g. Vega.
+By the way the ZPs in Eq.~\ref{eq:scorra} are derived, $S\simeq0.0$ for A0\,V stars with all color indexes zero, for example, Vega.
 This ensures that for normal stars the synthetic $S$-correction will work the same way as the linear color-term corrections.

 The best way to compute the $S$-corrections for a SN is to use spectrophotometry of the same object.
 If that is not possible the mean spectrum of SNe Ia should be used.
-In our work we have used \cite{2007ApJ...663.1187H} spectral template, corrected for the Milky Way reddening and the redshift of each SN.
+In our work we used \cite{2007ApJ...663.1187H} spectral template, corrected for the Milky Way reddening and the redshift of each SN.